ampando/Pizza-Party/README.md

 This website allows a user to select their pizza type: including size, toppings and cost.
 Once selected it will return the total cost of their selection based on which combination they chose.

-Describe: (selectPizza);
+Describe: (PizzaParty);

-Test: It should return an array of pizza toppings.
+Test: It should return a PizzaParty object with the properties of toppings, cost and size.
-Input: selectPizza(toppings)
+Code: Const PizzaParty
-Expected Output: 'pineapple,' 'olive', 'jalapeño'
+Expected Output: this.toppings = toppings;
+this.size = size; this.cost = 0;

-Test: It should return an array of pizza size options.
+Test: It should return a sizeCost prototype
 Input: selectDimensions(size)
  Expected Output: 'small', 'medium', 'large'